Mazda promotes the efficient use of energy while aiming to reduce CO2 emissions in the area of logistics.

-Mazda is working with logistics companies, dealers, and other automakers throughout Japan to reduce CO2 emissions during product shipment.
+Mazda is working with logistics companies, distributers, and other automakers throughout Japan to reduce CO2 emissions during product shipment.

 Since FY March 2011, Mazda has expanded tracking capability for CO2 emissions during import/export of finished vehicles and parts overseas.

-- Logistics without distribution centers (Vanning at plant)
+- Straight logistics without distribution centers (Vanning in factory, packaging in factory)

-- *2A manufacturing method wherein parts are exported to overseas manufacturing bases, where they are assembled onsite.
+- *2A manufacturing method wherein parts are exported to overseas production sites, where they are assembled onsite.